JordyBaylac/user-management-service/README.md

 - [ ] integrate with a configuration as a service to get secrets and other configs.
 - [ ] add performance tests.
 - [ ] pentest the api.
+- [ ] use docker-compose or similar tool for running all associated components locally, like the database.